From humble beginnings came an idea

 Dermatologist at Cork University Hospital

-Dr Ann was School Captain of the selective entry MacRobertson Girls' High School, and obtained an ATAR of 99.9 (equivalent to all A* grades at A-level) and UMAT (now UCAT) percentile of 100.
+Dr Ann was School Captain of the selective entry MacRobertson Girls' High School, and obtained an ATAR of 99.9 (equivalent to being in the top 0.1% in the country in A-levels) and UMAT (now UCAT) percentile of 100.
 She was accepted into all medical schools and held the Monash Scholarship for Excellence, which is awarded to the best incoming student each year.

 Her other awards include: Premier’s Awards, the Australian Students Prize, Achiever of the Year (awarded for the most outstanding co-curricular and community involvement each year in the state); Gold Medals in the University of NSW International Competitions and Assessments for Schools (ICAS); numerous awards for excellence in public speaking; Caltex Best All-rounder Award; State level Debater.